Thank you for your interest in Flintridge Prep.

 All interested families are invited to complete our inquiry form to receive information about Flintridge Prep.
 We’re happy to answer your questions.

 Our Open House is a great way for families to get to know our school offerings and explore the campus.
-This year’s Open House will be Sunday, November 14.
+This year’s Open House was on Sunday, November 14, 2021.

 Flintridge Prep also offers scheduled tours, and you can also get to know our campus by watching our admissions videos and exploring our academic and student life opportunities.
 Find out more information on our Visiting the School page.